fetchai/jenesis/docs/use-contracts.md

 ```
 Detecting contracts...
-C my-first-contract
+C my_first_contract
 C cw20
 Detecting contracts...complete
 ```
+*NOTE: Keep in mind that contract names need to be accepted python variable names.
+For example: using my-first-contract instead of my_first_contract will generate problems when trying to interact with them.*

-In this case, we can see that my-first-contract and cw20 contracts are available for this project.
+In this case, we can see that `my_first_contract` and `cw20` contracts are available for this project.
 If these contracts have been already deployed you can directly interact with them by performing contract executions such as:

 ```
->>> my-first-contract.execute(args = {""})
+>>> my_first_contract.execute(args = {""})
 ```

 We will show an example assuming that the cw20 contract has only been compiled and not yet deployed, going through imports, deployment, execution, and querying.